Code Beauty Salon Brings Fresh Approach to Hair Care

 At each location, city officials and project leaders explained how CDBG funds had been used and the goals behind each initiative.

 “We're excited because now more people can know about the work we're doing to impact the quality of life for low-income citizens.
-It’s about empowering people and strengthening communities,” said Rob Scott, Director of the city’s Community Reinvestment Division.
+It’s about empowering people and strengthening communities,” said Rob Scott, director of the city’s Community Reinvestment Division.

 Funded by the U.S. Department of Housing and Urban Development, the CDBG program supports projects that benefit low- to moderate-income communities.
 In Columbus, officials said the program has helped address longstanding infrastructure challenges and spurred small business growth.